arabine/ocapito/README.md

-# cclair
+# OCapito
-CClair is a GCompris equivalent for Mobile
+OCapito is a GCompris equivalent for every one